Find Out Effective Solutions to Bullying in School

 Another one of the increasingly most common forms of bullying is taking place in the online world.
 Whenever a message, comment, or post is made with the intent to embarrass, insult, harm, target, threaten or harass another person online, this is a form of cyberbullying.

-This could come in many forms, such as posting a video, writing a text comment, private messaging through direct messages or sharing media files.
-Due to teens being more and more connected on a daily basis, and the ability to remain anonymous through ‘trolling’, this is an increasing problem.
+This could come in many forms, such as posting a video, writing a text comment, private messaging through direct messages, or sharing media files.
+Due to teens being more and more connected daily, and the ability to remain anonymous through ‘trolling’, this is an increasing problem.

 Exactly what you imagine it to be, verbal bullying is the action of using words or phrases to harm another person.
-This could range from using swear words aggressively, calling someone a name to gain control over them, or belittling, hurting or demonising another individual.
+This could range from using swear words aggressively, calling someone a name to gain control over them, or belittling, hurting, or demonizing another individual.

-Usually considered more serious, this includes using racial slurs, sexualised remarks or, in some cases, stereotyping.
+Usually considered more serious, this includes using racial slurs, sexualized remarks, or, in some cases, stereotyping.
 Insults can also be made on how someone looks, a certain feature about them, any disabilities they may have, or how they behave and act.

-Another increasing form of bullying, this is where an individual or group of people bully using harmful terms or humiliate someone using sexualised references.
+Another increasing form of bullying, this is where an individual or group of people bully using harmful terms or humiliate someone using sexualized references.
 This can be a mixture of all the examples of bullying above and can be verbal or physical.

 3 Possible Solutions to Bullying in School

 Since bullying is such a common situation to occur in schools around the world, there are many students, teachers, and parents who are looking for proactive solutions to counter the epidemic.
 Fortunately, there are multiple ways to go about this.
 Today, we’ll explore three of them.

 #1 - Engage in Open, Honest Conversation

 Perhaps the most important way to approach bullying in schools is the make sure everybody is talking about it honestly.
 If you feel your child is being bullied, you’ll want to make sure they’re able to talk to you about it honestly and won’t have to feel pressured or as though they have to hide anything.